 That said, music and friendship trumped differences for Daisley at least, who returned to Ozzy for No Rest for the Wicked and No More Tears.

 Producer Ron Nevison, who had previously helmed albums from UFO, the Michael Schenker Group and Heart, produced The Ultimate Sin, capturing the tough yet catchy songs with deft production.
 From gentle guitar intros, to Lee’s shredding solos on songs like Secret Loser, to the classic chorus of the memorable Lightning Strikes, many songs, including Never Know Why, became staples of the Oz-man’s solo career.
-The album was a solid if not groundbreaking entry in the Sabbath singer’s catalog.
+The album was a solid if not groundbreaking entry in the Sabbath singer’s catalogue.

 Apparently Ozzy initially intended to title the record after the nearly six-minute Killer of Giants, the seventh song on the record, but changed it to The Ultimate Sin at the last minute.